ashley3schultz/teafolio/README.md

 * Admin can grant or remove admin permissions for other members.

 ## Using the API
-Superiori-Tea-API is hosted on heroku and can be viewed at https://superiori-tea-api.herokuapp.com/
+Superiori-Tea-API is hosted on Heroku and can be viewed at https://superiori-tea-api.herokuapp.com/

-## Munnual Installation
+## Manual Installation

 ### Getting Started
-Make sure Ruby, Rails andJavascript is installed on your device.
+Make sure Ruby, Rails and JavaScript is installed on your device.

 ### Installing
 From the command line: